Six Day Road Trip Through Southern Utah

 Day Five: Scenic Drive + A Change of Scenery

 One easy and rewarding stop is the Canyon Overlook Trail.
-Go early if you can, as it’s popular, but the payoff is a stunning, expansive view—and the trail itself is short and not too strenuous.
-Afterward, take your time driving this stretch of road.
-Pull off at viewpoints, wander where you’re able, and just enjoy this quieter side of the park before exiting once again through the South Entrance.
+Go early if you can, as it’s popular, but the payoff is a sweeping, layered view back into the canyon.
+The trail itself is short and not too strenuous, making it a good option even if you’re nursing tired legs or, in our case, a less-than-cooperative ankle.

 Once you arrive at Under Canvas, settle in and soak it all in.
 This is glamping at its finest—canvas tents, cozy bedding, starry skies, and plenty of space to just be.
 More details on what to expect below.